morinlab/lymphopedia/papers/yildizActivatingSTAT6Mutations2015c.md

 ---
 sankey-beta
 This study, New Tier 1, 1
-New Tier 1, FL Tier 1, 1
+New Tier 1, DLBCL Tier 1, 1
 This study, New Tier 2,
-New Tier 2, FL Tier 2,
+New Tier 2, DLBCL Tier 2,
-Other studies, FL Tier 1, 65
+All other DLBCL studies, DLBCL Tier 1, 127
-Other studies, FL Tier 2, 50
+All other DLBCL studies, DLBCL Tier 2, 198
 ```